 physicalLocation property

 Depending on the circumstances, a location object either SHALL, MAY, or SHALL NOT contain a property named physicalLocation whose value is a physicalLocation object (§3.29) that identifies the file within which the location lies.
-If physical location information is available and the logicalLocation property (§3.28.4) is absent, physicalLocation SHALL be present.
-If physical location is available and logicalLocation is present, physicalLocation MAY be present.
+If physical location information is available and the logicalLocations property (§3.28.4) is absent or empty, physicalLocation SHALL be present.
+If physical location is available and logicalLocations is present and non-empty, physicalLocation MAY be present.
 If physical location information is not available, physicalLocation SHALL NOT be present.

-logicalLocation property
+logicalLocations property

-Depending on the circumstances, a location object either SHALL, MAY, or SHALL NOT contain a property named logicalLocation whose value is a logicalLocation object (§3.33) that identifies the programmatic construct within which the location lies.
-If logical location information is available and the physicalLocation property (§3.28.3) is absent, logicalLocation SHALL be present.
-If logical location is available and physicalLocation is present, logicalLocation MAY be present.
-If logical location information is not available, logicalLocation SHALL NOT be present.
+Depending on the circumstances, a location object either SHALL, MAY, or SHALL NOT contain a property named logicalLocations whose value is an array of zero or more unique (§3.7.3) logicalLocation objects (§3.33) that identify the programmatic construct within which the location lies.
+If logical location information is available and the physicalLocation property (§3.28.3) is absent, logicalLocations SHALL be present and non-empty.
+If logical location information is available and physicalLocation is present, logicalLocations MAY be present.
+If logical location information is not available, logicalLocations SHALL NOT be present.

+NOTE: logicalLocations is an array because some logical locations can be expressed in more than one way.
+For example, the logical location of an element in an HTML document might be expressed by an XML Path expression such as /html/body/img[1] or by a CSS selector such as #logo.

 message property